iftikharali/sudokusolver/README.md

 # sudokusolver
 This application will help solving sudoku game.
-You just have to enter the number of the game and it will solve it automatically
+You just have to enter the number of the game and it will solve it automatically. check branch v2 for different approach